 Orange roughy (Hoplostethus atlanticus) is distributed globally (Fig. 2), predominantly in the Southern Hemisphere, but appear to be absent from the northern Indian Ocean and the North Pacific (Tingley and Dunn 2018)).
-In the SE Atlantic, orange roughy may most probably be regarded as a single stock (management unit), and genetic samples are currently being collected in order to confirm this.
+In the SE Atlantic, preliminary results of a genetic study indicated that there are different orange roughy populations within the SEAFO CA, Namibia and South Africa (DOC/SC/10/2024).
+These variations were also observed between the five Namibian grounds (Hotspot, Rix, Flats, Three Sisters and Johnies.
 In the BCLME region the species occurs within the economic zones of each of the coastal states as well as in the SEAFO CA.